CoderCoop/nativePlantsChesapeake/README.md

 nativePlantsChesapeake
 ======================

-Android app to access http://www.nativeplantcenter.net/
+Unofficial Android app to access http://www.nativeplantcenter.net/

+Please note: this app is not endorsed by http://www.nativeplantcenter.net/

+This project is under development and may contain errors.